eR-Biostat/Courses/Introductory Courses/Basic concepts in exploratory data analysis and computational statistics/R programs/README.md

 * EDA-er-M.T: R program for the EDA part of the course.
 * Boot-er-M.T: R program which contains the code for the bootstrap part of the course.
-* Boot-er-M.T: R program which contains the code for the likelihood and optimization part of the course.
+* Likelihhod-er-M.T: R program which contains the code for the likelihood and optimization part of the course.